rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 access credentials to show <strong>dashboards</strong> by monitoring software (Elasticsearch Kibana, Grafana, AppDynamics, New Relic, Dynatrace, Nagios, SAP, etc.)

+0. Measure board temperature and other metrics
+0. Connect a monitor to the Pi via HDMI
+0. Configure monitor sleep timers
 0. Obtain API keys from cloud vendors (understand OAuth2)
 0. Use separate files to keep keys from scripts (for security)
 0. Evaluate different IoT clouds (costs vs advantages of each)
 0. Run Python script on the Pi to send a tweet to Twitter
 0. Compare enterprise IoT devices and their risks
-0. Measure board temperature and other metrics
 0. Stress test the board to evaluate temperature within board cases
 0. Train users/customers

 ### PRODUCT 4 - Cloud-connected alerting devices

 MAKE FOR SALE: A button on bathroom exits that when pressed, sends an SMS or email to whoever <strong>we pre-configure</strong>.

-0. Configure an Amazon IoT button that connect to AWS cloud reaches SMS, phones, and emails (<strong>"bathroom needs attention"</strong>).
+0. Configure an Amazon IoT button that sends a signal to the AWS cloud to reach SMS, phones, and emails (<strong>"bathroom needs attention"</strong>).
-0. Configure the Pi to connect to AWS cloud running pre-built apps (<strong>water leak detector</strong>).
+0. Configure the Pi to connect to AWS cloud running pre-built apps (<strong>water leak detector</strong>)
+0. Configure Text to speech synthesis
 0. Product checks before shipment
 0. Train users/customers

-### PRODUCT 5 - Local server
+### PRODUCT 5 - Local data server

 MAKE FOR SALE: A server that never sleeps in your home or office, to house a duplicate of your laptop.